jvzonlab/OrganoidTracker/manuals/MAIN.md

 The intended workflow is as follows:

-* Obtain cell positions
+1. Obtain nucleus positions (for now this is done using an external program)
-* Obtain cell shapes
+2. Obtain nucleus shapes
-* Link the cells of different time points together
+3. Link the cells of different time points together
+4. Manually correct all warnings

 The following scripts are available: